 An anchor link is a link on one page to a different section of that page.
 Longer articles use this technique to allow readers to jump around in the article.

 This is a complicated question.
-When Google evaluates websites, one of the many factors it considers is backlinks.
-In other words, one of the ways Google figures out a website’s “authority” or importance is by looking at how many other websites link to it.
-In short: Google says so, and Google brings the average website 50% of its total online traffic.
+When Google evaluates websites, backlinks are one of the many factors it considers.
+In other words, Google figures out a website’s “authority” by looking at the number of backlinks and their quality.

-Unfortunately, people started to catch on, and they would purchase backlinks.
+Unfortunately, people have started to catch on and purchase dofollow links.
 That meant that overnight, new websites would rank on Google search results for valuable search terms.
-Because of that, Google and other popular search engines have begun to crack down on these practices (called Black Hat SEO).
+Because of that, Google and other popular search engines have begun cracking down on these practices (Black Hat SEO).

-In today’s day and age, the number of linking websites still matters a lot.
-In 2022, it’s still correlated with high search rankings.
+Absolutely!
+The number of linked websites still matters a lot.
+In 2025, it still correlated with high search rankings.
 You need to look at backlinks differently and focus on high-quality backlinks instead of quantity.
-One backlink from the New York Times, for example, is much more important than backlinks from 100 blogs that no one has ever heard of.
+For example, one backlink from the New York Times is much more important than backlinks from 100 blogs that no one has ever heard of.

 4 tips to get backlinks to your site